kirkofypsi/7DWorkProblemModel/corporate.md

  - __Avoids survey fatigue__ - collects employee feedback on workplace issues in a natural and unprompted way, without burdening them with lengthy and repetitive surveys that can lead to disengagement and autopilot responses.

- - __Automated and consistent analysis__ - significantly reduces the cost and effort required for analyzing open-text employee feedback, while also ensuring consistency and eliminating interpretation bias introduced by different analysts.
+ - __Cost-efficient and consistent analysis__ - significantly reduces the cost and effort required for analyzing open-text employee feedback, while also ensuring consistency and eliminating interpretation bias introduced by different analysts.

 ## Sales channels